LU014/AILMENT/README.md

 ```
 3. Machine learning models/framework

-You can follow the code in "<b>Example<b/>" section, where you will see examples for RF or XGB with binary classification or multi-class classification.
+For conducting ML models for EMC_CanML, you can follow the code in Examples, where you will see examples for RF or XGB with binary classification or multi-class classification.

+4. Integrative evaluation of predictive performance